ultra-lite/container/README.md

 When the container is asked for a service using ```get()```, it will return it.
 It will pass the Delegate Container into the factory closure, so it is from here that any dependencies of your service will be retrieved.

+## Alternatives

+Ultra-Lite Container was originally inspired by [Pimple](https://github.com/silexphp/Pimple), which still makes an excellent DI container in PHP.
+Container-Interop compliant wrappers are available.
+Another excellent project, [Picotainer](https://github.com/thecodingmachine/picotainer), is along similar lines, with the principle difference being that the dependencies are defined at the time of instantiation of the container.
+The [Container Interop](https://github.com/container-interop/container-interop) team have prepared a full list of PHP DI containers known to comply with the standard, so plenty of options are available.

 ## Installation

 ```json